sharanankit18/supplier-portal-enablement-layer/README.md

 | Good, but maybe later    | Validated value, not urgent, backlog candidate      |
 | Too much / no clear use  | Cut, avoid building something with no adoption path |

-This turned a fuzzy "user need help" ask into a **ranked, evidence-based set of roadmap candidates** rather than a guess.
+This turned a fuzzy "user need help" ask into a ranked, evidence-based set of roadmap candidates rather than a guess.

 ### Outcome

 - The feedback directly shaped which enablement patterns made it into the SLM roadmap and which were explicitly deprioritized.
-- [Add 1–2 sentences here on concrete impact once you're comfortable sharing it, e.g. "Pattern 1 and 5 were greenlit for Q_ delivery; pattern 2 was scoped down to a smaller subset."]
-- More broadly, this validated a pattern for how I gather requirements going forward: build a prototype fast with AI assistance, use it as a shared artifact for structured feedback, and let that evidence — not the loudest voice in the room — drive prioritization.

-### What I'd do differently

-- [Optional: add a short, honest retro note — e.g. "I'd test with a broader supplier-side sample, not just internal stakeholders" or "I'd quantify effort next to each option so the trade-off was explicit during scoring."]

 ---